youngtaekiim/pullpiri/doc/docs/structure.md

 It is currently written in C++, but there are plans to rewrite it in Rust.

 ## statemanager
-The statemanager calls the other workload orchestrator (ex.
-Bluechi) API based on a message from the gateway or api-server.
+The statemanager calls the other workload orchestrator API based on a message from the gateway or api-server.
 Therefore, it is the destination that must be passed through in order to execute the workload.
 Specifically, when it receives a notification from the gateway that the condition has been satisfied, it pulls out the corresponding action from etcd and executes it.